larryhudson/eleventy-plugin-text-to-speech/README.md

 module.exports = AudioVersionTemplate;
 ```

-9. On the pages that you want to generate a MP3 from, add `mp3Url` to the frontmatter, pointing to the desired permalink of the generated MP3 file, eg. `/mp3/blog-post-1.mp3`.
+2. On the pages that you want to generate a MP3 from, add `mp3Url` to the frontmatter, pointing to the desired permalink of the generated MP3 file, eg. `/mp3/blog-post-1.mp3`.
 See below for more configuration options.

-10. Run your Eleventy build and it will .
+3. Run your Eleventy build and it will generate audio versions of your content.
+Then, you can refer to the `mp3Url` in your templates to point to the generated MP3 file.

 ## Recommended: caching between Netlify builds